Choose your Region

 true

-Watch a Zenith Alpha Thoracic graft being placed in the body.
+Watch a Zenith Alpha 2 thoracic graft being placed in the body.

-Benefits of being treated with a Zenith Alpha Thoracic graft
+Benefits of being treated with a Zenith Alpha 2 thoracic graft

-Zenith Alpha Thoracic is a minimally-invasive alternative to open surgical repair for a thoracic aneurysm.
-Zenith Alpha Thoracic helps prevent a thoracic aneurysm from growing or rupturing (a rupture is when the aorta bursts and causes life-threatening internal bleeding).
+Zenith Alpha 2 thoracic is a minimally invasive alternative to open surgical repair for a thoracic aneurysm.
+It helps prevent a thoracic aneurysm from growing or rupturing (a rupture is when the aorta bursts and causes life-threatening internal bleeding).

-Risks of being treated with a Zenith Alpha Thoracic graft
+Risks of being treated with a Zenith Alpha 2 thoracic graft

-Although Zenith Alpha Thoracic is designed to stop the aneurysm from getting worse, no surgery is without potential complications.
-Those complications could include the following:
+Although Zenith Alpha 2 thoracic is designed to stop the aneurysm from getting worse, no surgery is without potential complications.
+Please review the Essential Prescribing Information below for a full list of potential complications.

-Who should not be treated with a Zenith Alpha Thoracic graft?
+Who should not be treated with a Zenith Alpha 2 thoracic graft?

-The following people should not be treated with Zenith Alpha Thoracic graft:
+The following people should not be treated with Zenith Alpha 2 thoracic graft:

 Read about the grafts we have available today to treat abdominal aortic aneurysms.